wiwiluo/BunkrDownloader/README.md

 # Bunkr Downloader

-> A Python-based Bunkr downloader that uses Playwright for browser automation to fetch images and videos from specified URLs, only falling back to Playwright if the main download logic fails.
-It supports downloading from both Bunkr albums and individual file URLs, while logging any issues.
-The code also supports multiple concurrent downloads for improved efficiency.
+> A Python Bunkr downloader using Playwright for browser automation to fetch images and videos from URLs, falling back to Playwright only if the main download fails.
+It supports both Bunkr albums and individual file URLs, logs issues, and enables concurrent downloads for efficiency.

 ![Screenshot](https://github.com/Lysagxra/BunkrDownloader/blob/3bc786d91f2950fbc1df120b7ebbb6ff90e4e6fd/misc/DemoV2.gif)